astsu777/dotfiles/README.md

 *TMUX* configuration has changed over the years and multiple config files are available.
 A single one is present for my workstations and two are aimed for remote SSH connections.
 The file called *tmux24-server.conf* is meant to be used on servers with *TMUX* v2.9 or higher (earlier versions should use the file called *tmuxpre29-server.conf* for compatibility purposes).

 My dotfiles will open *TMUX* automatically unless the window manager is *DWM*, *BSPWM* or *i3*: I tend to open multiple terminal emulators when using a tiling window manager.
 This is configured in the file called *shellconfig/common*.
 On a remote server, *TMUX* is also automatically loaded upon login.
 The look & feel differs between the workstation and the server configuration.
 The prefix keybinding too differs: CTRL+A for the workstation, CTRL+B for the server.
+Several themes are available as well.

 <u>**Note**</u>: even though I also use a tiling window manager in macOS (called *Amethyst*), I still use *TMUX* automatically on my Mac as it is more convenient.